-- 1. We were separated from Christ, alienated from the commonwealth of Israel, and strangers to the covenants of promise (Eph 2:12). - 2.
-By the precious blood of the Lord, God redeemed us from every tribe, tongue, people, and nation (Rev 5:9-10). - 3.
-Through baptism, we put on Christ, belong to Christ, and are within Christ.
-And in baptism we become Abraham's offspring and heirs to the heavenly heritage (Rom 6:3; Gal 3:27-29). - 4.
-Eve was created from Adam's side, which is symbolic of husband and wife being one flesh.
-Eve was Adam's flesh and bone, and she joined Adam in marriage to become one flesh (Gen 2:22-25).
+- We were separated from Christ, alienated from the commonwealth of Israel, and strangers to the covenants of promise (Eph 2:12) - 2.
+By the precious blood of the Lord, God redeemed people of every tribe, tongue, people, and nation (Rev 5:9-10) - Through baptism, we put on Christ, belong to Christ, and are within 3.
+Christ.
+And through baptism we become Abraham's offspring and heirs of the heavenly heritage (Rom 6:3; Gal 3:27-29). - Eve was created from Adam's side, which symbolizes that husband and wife are one flesh.
+Eve was Adam's flesh and bone, and she was joined in marriage to Adam to become one flesh (Gen 2:22-25).
 In the same manner, the children of God, reborn through the precious blood of Jesus, are also the bride of Christ.
-In this way, the church today must be united with the Lord in both love and deeds; just as the Lord gave his life for us, as his bride, we too must honor and obey the Lord as our husband (Acts 20:28; Eph 5:29-32).
+In this way, the church today must be united with the Lord in both love and deeds.
+Just as the Lord gave his life for us, as his bride, we too must honor and obey the Lord as our husband (Acts 20:28; Eph 5:29-32).